DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Requirement 11.
 Regularly test security systems and processes

 It’s not enough to have a system that works in theory.
-Periodic vulnerability scans full penetration tests are necessary to prove that the system responds as expected.
+Periodic vulnerability scans and full penetration tests are necessary to prove that the system responds as expected.
 These tests have to be run regularly (at least quarterly) and are ideally run whenever there is a configuration or code change that could introduce a new vulnerability.
 Ensure you are using an officially Authorized Scanning Vendor (ASV) as listed on the PCI site<sup>[12](#cite-12)</sup>.

 ### Requirement 12.
 Maintain a policy that addresses information security for all personnel